 Turn onto Severn Drive (take the turning by Harben House – De Vere, take the second turning on the left onto Thames Drive, continue straight onto Welland Drive.
 Follow Welland Drive (past Thurne Close).
-At the bottom of Welland Drive turn left and the gate will be straight in front of you.
+At the bottom of Welland, Drive turn left and the gate will be straight in front of you.
 Pull onto the field via this gate and park up for FREE.

 How much money do I need to bring with me?

-Entry to the field Sunday is FREE.
+Sunday field entry is FREE.

 Just make sure that you’ve got some spending money for the games, stalls and funfair rides.